ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Menu Anchor**](https://github.com/Haoming02/comfyui-menu-anchor): Snaps the menu to the corner automatically
 - [**ComfyUI-Image-Tools**](https://github.com/knuknX/ComfyUI-Image-Tools): Nodes:BatchImageResizeProcessor, SingleImagePathLoader, SingleImageUrlLoader
 - [**ComfyUI-SaveQueues**](https://github.com/pkpkTech/ComfyUI-SaveQueues): Add a button to the menu to save and load the running queue and the pending queues.
-- [**comfyui-keep-multiple-tabs**](https://github.com/Taremin/comfyui-keep-multiple-tabs): This is an extension for ComfyUI.
-It retains multiple workflow tabs so that they are not lost when reloading or restarting.
 - [**ComfyUI-ClipScore-Nodes**](https://github.com/azure-dragon-ai/ComfyUI-ClipScore-Nodes): Nodes:ImageScore, Loader, Image Processor, Real Image Processor, Fake Image Processor, Text Processor.
 ComfyUI Nodes for ClipScore
 - [**ComfyUI-Pronodes**](https://github.com/yuvraj108c/ComfyUI-Pronodes): A collection of nice utility nodes for ComfyUI
 - [**ComfyUI-Vsgan**](https://github.com/yuvraj108c/ComfyUI-Vsgan): Nodes:Upscale Video Tensorrt